 Provides a practical, hands-on field experience to supplement classroom courses.
 The student works with an on-campus faculty advisor and usually with an on-site supervisor, and the two jointly evaluate the student's work.

 Prerequisite: Junior or senior standing; department approval

-Contact: Dr. Albert D. Hyers
+Contact: Jerry Smosky, Ph.D.

-(413) 662-5359, ahyers@mcla.edu
+(413) 662-5496, J.Smosky@mcla.edu